salehjg/salehjg.github.io/_posts/2023-06-04-doxygen-and-githubpages.md

 4. Install `plantuml` with `sudo apt-get update && sudo apt-get install -y plantuml`.
 5. (you might have to install `mathjax` as well.
 6. Install `cmake` with `jwlawson/actions-setup-cmake` in case you do not want to hardcode the files paths into the Doxygen config file.
 (NOT NEEDED HERE)
-7. Setup our output directories with `mkdir -p build/doc`.
+7. Set up our output directories with `mkdir -p build/doc`.
 8. Use `mattnotmitt/doxygen-action` to handle Doxygen generation.
 Set `doxyfile-path` to `./DoxyfileGithubAction`.
 Do not forget that our relative path is based on the `working-directory` which is set to `.`, meaning the root directory of your repository copy on the server.
-9. Use `peaceiris/actions-gh-pages` to automatically publish the content of `<ROOT REPO DIR>/build/doc` on the repositorie's Github Page.
+9. Use `peaceiris/actions-gh-pages` to automatically publish the content of `<ROOT REPO DIR>/build/doc` on the repository's GitHub Page.
 Set `publish_dir` to `${{ github.workspace }}/build/doc`.
 It will handle creating the `gh-pages` branch and pushing the files there.
-10. On your local machine, commit the changes and push it to Github.
+10. On your local machine, commit the changes and push them to Github.
 11. Wait for the Action to finish.
 12. Make sure there are no errors.
-13. Go to your Github repository, click on the `Settings` menu, click on `Pages` from the left menu bar and select `Deploy from a branch` for `Sources`.
+13. Go to your Github repository, click on the `Settings` menu, click on `Pages` from the left menu bar, and select `Deploy from a branch` for `Sources`.
 Finally, select `gh-pages` and `Root /` for the branch combo boxes.
 14. You might need to allow Actions to write into your repository.
-Github Repo -> Settings -> Actions -> General: Select `Read and Write Permissions` radio-button and check the `Allow Github Actions to create and approve pull requests` checkbox.
+Github Repo -> Settings -> Actions -> General: Select `Read and Write Permissions` radio button and check the `Allow Github Actions to create and approve pull requests` checkbox.

 ## Have a cup of coffee and enjoy the results
 Now, you can access the deployed Github Page of the repository at `https://<USERNAME>.github.io/<REPO NAME>`.